What is a Sales Funnel and how does it Work in 4 Stage?

 The quick sales funnel is reduced to essential tools only

-• Email: a promotional email to their contact list with a link to the webinar registration page
+• Email: They send a promotional email to their contact list, with a link to register for the webinar. 📧

-• Email: an email introducing the presenters and providing a description of the online training
+• Email: They send another email introducing the presenters and giving a sneak peek of what the webinar is about.

-• Landing page: a landing page with a webinar description and a registration form.
+• Landing Page: A dedicated landing page with all the webinar details and a registration form to sign up. 💻

-• Webinar: attendees take part in a live webinar where they can interact with presenters via chat
+• Webinar: Attendees join a live webinar where they can interact with the presenters through chat. 🎤

-• On-demand webinar: registrants who can’t join the live event, can watch the webinar recording at their convenience
+• On-Demand Webinar: If they miss the live event, registrants can watch the recording at any time. ⏰

 image